pippinbarr/cart253-2020/modules/04/loops.md

 ---

-## Breaking down `while` loops
+## Breaking down loops

-We need __three things__ to write a good while loop:
+We need __three things__ to write a good loop:

-We need to know the __starting context__, the state of our program just before the `while` loop.
+First, we need to know the __starting context__, the state of things just before the `while` loop starts.

-> For our caterpillar this would be that we know we have drawn __zero__ segments of our caterpillar, we know how many segments it __should__ have, and we know the starting x position of the caterpillar.
+> For our caterpillar this would be
+> 1. we have drawn __zero__ segments of our caterpillar
+> 2. we know how many segments it __should__ have
+> 3. we know the starting x position of the caterpillar.

-We need to know the __condition__, the `true` or `false` condition that needs to be met to execute the code in the loop (just like the condition for an `if`-statement).
+Second, we need to know the __condition__, the `true` or `false` condition that needs to be met to execute the code in the loop (just like the condition for an `if`-statement).

-> For our caterpillar this would be that we have drawn __less than__ the desired number of segments of our caterpillar.
+> For our caterpillar this would be that "we have drawn __less than__ the desired number of segments of our caterpillar".
+For as long as that is TRUE, we should keep drawing segments.

-We need to know the __action(s)__ to take in the loop.
+Third, we need to know the __action(s)__ to take in the loop.
 This is the code we should execute if our condition is true.
 Importantly these actions should __eventually cause the loop to stop__!
+That is, they should eventually __make the condition become false__.
 (We don't want the loop going on forever!)

-> For our caterpillar this would the action of __drawing__ a segment, __increasing__ the x position for the next one, and __increasing__ our record of the number of segments drawn.
+> For our caterpillar this would be:
+> 1. __drawing__ a segment,
+> 2. __increasing__ the x position to be ready to draw the next one
+> 3. __increasing__ our record of the number of segments drawn so far by one

 ---